Work

 First there is a reckoning — with what's ending, with what it actually costs, and with what the next decade of your working life is genuinely for.
 That reckoning, done properly, is the difference between landing somewhere better and repeating the same pattern somewhere new.

-The work here starts earlier - with the question of what kind of life the next chapter is actually in service of.
-People need life models, not CVs.
+The work here starts earlier — with the question of what kind of life the next chapter is actually in service of.
+A life model.
+Not a CV.

 You haven't been pushed.
 You're choosing to step off.